It’s important to eat a balanced diet. Make sure you choose foods from the 5 food groups. The amounts you need vary

-Also called dietary supplements or vitamin pills, food supplements may fill any nutritional gaps in your diet.
+Also called food supplements or vitamin pills, dietary supplements may fill any nutritional gaps in your diet.
 But most people don’t need them.

 Healthy eating over 60

 Healthy food swaps

 Iodine is essential for making proteins and for the growth of your bones and nerves.
 Here's how to get enough iodine in your diet.

 The best source of iron is animal-based foods like meat and eggs (called 'haem iron') but many plant-based foods are also rich in (non-haem) iron.

 Getting your daily protein is essential to a healthy diet, especially at certain times of your life when your cells need to grow or repair.

 Reading food labels

 Food labels contain detailed nutritional information about packaged foods which can help you make informed decisions about your daily diet.